sjsmith96/todo/README.md

-Drop this bat file in your source directory and run it to get a list of todos.
+Drop this bat file in your source directory and run it to get a list of your "// TODO:" comments